mangrovedao/mangrove-archive/README.md

 # Git hooks and Husky
 We use [Husky](https://typicode.github.io/husky/#/) to manage our Git hooks.

-The Git hook script are in the `.husky/` folder.
+The Git hook scripts are in the `.husky/` folder.